KalmeMarq/bso/README.md

     - as unsigned byte if it's in the range
     - as unsigned short if it's in the range
     - otherwise as int
+  - write values
+    - as byte if they all are in the signed byte range
-  - write values as short if are in the signed short range. otherwise, write values as int
+    - as short if they all are in the signed short range
+    - otherwise as int

 TAG_LongArray (ID 0x0D)
   - write byte (ADDITIONAL DATA + ID)